vikkoooo/SpaceshipWrapper2D/README.md

 # SpaceshipWrapper2D

-ball wrapping screen, using events.
+ball wrapping screen, using scriptable event to update health on wrap